 The good news about using a LEDES billing format for your organization is that you now have a treasure trove of easily-configured, searchable data which you can use to inform your future business decisions.
 With LEDES, you can conduct multiple data audits and get a better understanding of your financial health than you would with a traditional invoice.

-If you are still curious about the inner workings of LEDES and want to learn more about how to incorporate LEDES billing in your account, you can visit our LEDES billing resource center.
-If you want to start using PracticePanther to streamline your LEDES billing process today, sign up for a free demo and you’ll be sending professional and accurate invoices in no time.
+If you are still curious about the inner workings of LEDES and want to learn more about how to incorporate LEDES billing into your account, you can visit our LEDES billing resource center.
+Our legal billing guide also offers insightful information on how to efficiently manage all the components of your firm’s billing process.